 The following are icons that appear on the HemoSphere advanced monitor screen.
-For more information about screen appearance and navigation, see chapter 5, Navigating the HemoSphere Advanced Monitor.
+For more information about screen appearance and navigation, see chapter 5, Navigating the HemoSphere Advanced Monitor on page 85.
 Certain icons will only appear while monitoring with a specific hemodynamic technology module or cable, as specified.

-Table 2-1 Monitor display symbols
+Table 2-1: Monitor display symbols